VILA$^2$: VILA Augmented VILA: Experiments

 \textbf{Training Strategies.} We conduct \methodshort training following widely used three-stage settings.

 \begin{enumerate} \item \textit{Projector Initialization}.
-The language models and ViT are separately pre-trained, while the projector is randomly initialized.
-To initially align the feature space between the visual and text modalities, we utilize the LLaVA align dataset~\cite{liu2023llava}. \item \textit{Vision-Language Pre-training}.
-We then pre-train the model (LLM and the projector) on the visual language corpus.
-We consider interleaved image text corpus (\eg, MMC4~\cite{zhu2023multimodal}) and image-text pairs (\eg, COYO~\cite{kakaobrain2022coyo-700m}). \textbf{We apply our \methodshort for the pre-training data} and the augmented data would used in this stage to replace original COYO captions. \item \textit{Visual Instruction-tuning}.
-Finally, we perform instruction tuning of the pre-trained model on visual language instruction datasets.
-The blending details is attached in the appendix. \end{enumerate}

-Without specifically mentioned, our experiments are conducted with 128 GPUs and a global batch size of 1024.
+The language models and ViT are separately pretrained, while the projector is randomly initialized.
+To initially align the feature space between the visual and text modalities, we utilize the LLaVA align dataset~\citep{liu2023llava}. \item \textit{Vision-Language Pretraining}.
+We then pretrain the model (LLM and the projector) on the visual language corpus.
+We consider interleaved image text corpus (\eg, MMC4~\citep{zhu2023multimodal}) and image-text pairs (\eg, COYO~\citep{kakaobrain2022coyo-700m}). \textbf{We apply our \methodshort for the pretraining data} and the augmented data will be applied in this stage to replace original COYO captions. \item \textit{Visual Instruction-tuning}.
+Finally, we perform instruction tuning of the pretrained model on visual language instruction datasets.
+The blending details is attached in the appendix. \end{enumerate} Without specifically mentioned, our experiments are conducted with 128 GPUs and a global batch size of 1024.
 We employ AdamW optimizer with learning rate \{$10^{-3}$, $5\times10^{-5}$, $2\times10^{-5}$\} for aforementioned three stages respectively.
 Each stage is trained with one epoch with a 3\% warmup strategy.
 No weight decay is applied.
 In some self-/specialist augmented training, \methodshort may involve extra stage to further improve.
-Please refer to Section.~\ref{sec:step2} and Appendix for more details.
+Please refer to Section.~\ref{sec:step2} and Appendix~\ref{appendix:training_detail} for more details.

 \textbf{Data}.
-Our pretraining stage consists of 6M sampled MMC4~\cite{zhu2023multimodal}, 25M sampled Coyo~\cite{kakaobrain2022coyo-700m}, and the full ShareGPT4v~\cite{chen2023sharegpt4v}.
+Our pretraining stage consists of 6M sampled MMC4~\citep{zhu2023multimodal}, 25M sampled Coyo~\citep{kakaobrain2022coyo-700m}, and the full ShareGPT4V~\citep{chen2023sharegpt4v}.
 To ensure a fair comparison, we only replace the text captions during our experiments while keeping all image sources the same.
-We use two SFT data blends for different purposes: a smaller blend of 1.8M samples for exploratory experiments in Table~\ref{tab:iteration_rounds}--Table~\ref{tab:specialist_comparison}; a larger blend of 5.9M samples augmented from VILA's training receipt\footnote{https://github.com/NVlabs/VILA/tree/main/data\_prepare}, for state-of-the-art experiments in Table~\ref{tab:sota_comparison}--Table~\ref{tab:mmmu_comparison}.
-Detailed SFT recipe can be found in the appendix.
+We use two SFT data blends for different purposes: a smaller blend of 1.8M samples for exploratory experiments in Table~\ref{tab:iteration_rounds}--Table~\ref{tab:specialist_comparison}; a larger blend of 5.9M samples augmented from VILA's training receipt, for SOTA experiments in Table~\ref{tab:sota_comparison}--Table~\ref{tab:mmmu_comparison}.
+Detailed SFT recipe and specialist data fulllist can be found in the Appendix.~\ref{appendix:sft_data}-Appendix.~\ref{appendix:specialist_data}.